-- Nuclear deterrence
+- Nuclear deterrence in the 21st century

-- Disarmament and nonproliferation education
+- Nuclear risk and risk education

-“New Zealand and Disarmament: Where National and Global Interests Converge” (with Kate Dewes) in Small States and the Changing Global Order: New Zealand Faces the Future, ed.
+- New Zealand and Disarmament: Where National and Global Interests Converge (with Kate Dewes), chapter in Small States and the Changing Global Order: New Zealand Faces the Future, ed.
 Anne-Marie Brady (Cham: Springer, 2019).

-“Sidetrack or Kickstart?
-How to Respond to the US Proposal on Nuclear Disarmament” (with Oliver Meier and Nick Ritchie), Bulletin of the Atomic Scientists, April 19, 2019. https://thebulletin.org/2019/04/sidetrack-or-kickstart-how-to-respond-to-the-us-proposal-on-nuclear-disarmament/.
+- Sidetrack or Kickstart?
+How to Respond to the US Proposal on Nuclear Disarmament (with Oliver Meier and Nick Ritchie), Bulletin of the Atomic Scientists, April 19, 2019.